 Introduction

 Genome expansion across diverse lineages is driven by transposable element (TE) accumulation, a process that is largely neutral at the cellular and organismal levels (Pellicer, Hildago, Dodsworth and Leitch 2018)(Kapusta, Such, and Feschotte 2017)(Mueller 2015; Mueller and Jockusch 2018).
 Yet, correlations exist between overall genome size and several cell- and organismal-level traits including cell size (positive correlation) and rate of development (negative correlation), suggesting that this largely neutral process can, at times, affect phenotype.
-(Kapusta et al, 2017; Waltari and Edwards 2002)(Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonett, et al. 2020) The mechanisms by which trait evolution shapes TE accumulation and genome size remain incompletely understood, and few empirical examples have been identified .
+(Kapusta et al, 2017; Waltari and Edwards 2002)(Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonett, et al. 2020) The mechanisms by which the evolution of such trait shapes TE accumulation and genome size remain incompletely understood, and few empirical examples have been identified .

 Metamorphosis is a life history trait that has been hypothesized to shape TE accumulation and genome size evolution because of the effects that genome/cell size have on the rate of development .
 Metamorphosis is a radical transformation of morphology during the life cycle that produces strikingly different larval and adult forms.
 To achieve the adult form, metamorphosing animals undergo a second period of body plan patterning, separated from the first — embryogenesis — by a larval growth stage.
 Both embryogenesis and metamorphosis reflect coordination of the developmental cellular processes of cell division, differentiation, migration, and apoptosis (Alberch 1989).
 The dynamics of these cellular processes are affected by genome size and cell size; as genome/cell sizes increase, developmental rates throughout ontogeny from embryogenesis through metamorphosis slow down (Horner and Macgregor 1983; Jockusch 1997).
 In turn, the duration of developmental stages becomes longer.
 Because metamorphosis can be a vulnerable part of the life cycle, its duration has been proposed as a target of natural selection in some taxa, which would indirectly select for faster development, smaller cells, and smaller genomes .
 The mechanisms underlying this proposed relationship remain unclear.

 Amphibians — the vertebrate clade that includes frogs, salamanders, and caecilians — are a model taxon for studying TE accumulation and genome size evolution because the clade includes multiple independent examples of genome expansion to enormous sizes .
 In addition, amphibians are a model taxon for studying the evolution of metamorphosis (Hanken 1992; Johnson and Voss 2013; Rose 2014; San Mauro, et al. 2014).
 Within amphibians, the largest genomes are found in the salamanders, with sizes ranging from 15 Gb – 120 Gb across the 743 extant species (Gregory 2020).
 Because genome size is strongly correlated with cell size, salamanders have enormous cells .
 In addition, metamorphosis has been lost from the life-cycle numerous times in salamanders by different mechanisms, producing high life-history diversity (Mueller, et al. 2004; Bonett, et al. 2014; AmphibiaWeb 2020).
 In paedomorphic species, some or all stages of metamorphic repatterning are lost, and organisms reach sexual maturity retaining largely larval traits.
 In direct-developing species, the larval growth stage is eliminated, and embryogenesis and metamorphosis are integrated into a single sequence of developmental events that takes place inside the egg (Alberch 1989; Rose 2014).
 Metamorphosis has also been regained within salamanders from both paedomorphic and direct-developing ancestors .
+This diversity in both genome size and metamorphic strategy makes salamanders an excellent study system for connecting life history and genome size evolution.